 This window allows you to edit channel properties in a small spreadsheet.

-To access this window, click on a parameter and select Channels and Keyframes > Edit Channel Properties.
+To access this window, click on a parameter in the Channel List or the Parameter Editor and select Channels > Edit Channel Properties.
 You can get multiple rows in the table if you click on a vector parameter label.

 Label with the full parameter name.